PlaidCloud/website/content/en/docs/tasks/access-application-cluster/access-cluster.md

 ## Programmatic access to the API

-Kubernetes officially supports [Go](#go-client) and [Python](#python-client)
+PlaidCloud officially supports [Go](#go-client) and [Python](#python-client)
 client libraries.

 ### Go client

-* To get the library, run the following command: `go get k8s.io/client-go@kubernetes-<kubernetes-version-number>`, see [INSTALL.md](https://github.com/kubernetes/client-go/blob/master/INSTALL.md#for-the-casual-user) for detailed installation instructions.
-See [https://github.com/kubernetes/client-go](https://github.com/kubernetes/client-go#compatibility-matrix) to see which versions are supported.
+* To get the library, run the following command: `go get k8s.io/client-go@PlaidCloud-<PlaidCloud-version-number>`, see [INSTALL.md](https://github.com/PlaidCloud/client-go/blob/master/INSTALL.md#for-the-casual-user) for detailed installation instructions.
+See [https://github.com/PlaidCloud/client-go](https://github.com/PlaidCloud/client-go#compatibility-matrix) to see which versions are supported.
 * Write an application atop of the client-go clients.
-Note that client-go defines its own API objects, so if needed, please import API definitions from client-go rather than from the main repository, e.g., `import "k8s.io/client-go/kubernetes"` is correct.
+Note that client-go defines its own API objects, so if needed, please import API definitions from client-go rather than from the main repository, e.g., `import "k8s.io/client-go/PlaidCloud"` is correct.

 The Go client can use the same [kubeconfig file](/docs/concepts/configuration/organize-cluster-access-kubeconfig/) as the kubectl CLI does to locate and authenticate to the apiserver.
 See this [example](https://git.k8s.io/client-go/examples/out-of-cluster-client-configuration/main.go).